danieltodor/blaze/README.md

 level = 1
 # The position of the module (if omitted, modules will be displayed as they appear in config)
 position = 1
-# Display it on left/right side
+# Display it on left/right side.
+Or display it as right_prompt if the shell supports it.
 align = "left"
 # Same as global one, but takes precedence over it.
 padding = ""